MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 Run `Update-TypeData` to add the new `Types.ps1xml` file to the current session.
-The command uses the **PrependData** parameter to place the new file in a higher precedence order than the original file.
+The command uses the **PrependData** parameter to place the new file in a precedence order higher than the original definitions.

 For more information about `Update-TypeData`, see [Update-TypeData](../../Microsoft.PowerShell.Utility/Update-TypeData.md).